Tractable Ridge Regression for Paired Comparisons: Pairwise Empirical Bayes

-Having estimated $\delta$ and $\gamma$, we proceed with estimation of the tuning parameter $\lambda$ by maximizing the pairwise log-likelihood (\ref{eq:logpair}) where $p_{rs}(\lambda)$ now denotes the joint probability of the outcomes of two matches with either the same home team or the same away team.
-For example, the probability of a victory and a tie in two matches played at home by $i$ is
+Having estimated $\gamma$ and $\delta$, we proceed with estimation of the tuning parameter $\lambda$ by maximizing the pairwise log-likelihood (\ref{eq:logpair}), where $p_{rs}(\lambda)$ now denotes the joint probability of the outcomes of two paired comparisons with the same item appearing in either the first or the second position.
+For example, the probability that the first item $i$ obtains a win and a tie in such a couple of paired comparisons is

 The other bivariate probabilities involved in the pairwise likelihood are similarly computed.
-In these probabilities $\gamma$ and $\delta$ are replaced with their estimates (\ref{eq:gamma-delta}) so that the pairwise likelihood depends on $\lambda$ only.
+In these probabilities $\gamma$ and $\delta$ are replaced with their estimates (\ref{eq:gamma})-(\ref{eq:delta}) so that the pairwise likelihood depends on $\lambda$ only.

-Maximization of the pairwise likelihood for $\lambda$ is conveniently performed by using the robust algorithm of \citet[ch.~4]{Brent:73} on the finite interval domain of $\tau$ from equation (\ref{eq:tau}), with subsequent back-transformation as in equation (\ref{eq:tau2lambda}).
+Maximization of the pairwise likelihood for $\lambda$ is conveniently performed by using the robust algorithm of \citet[ch.~4]{Brent:13} on the finite interval domain of $\tau$ from equation (\ref{eq:tau}), with subsequent back-transformation as in equation (\ref{eq:tau2lambda}).
 The same small-sample adjustment as before remains available through the pairwise likelihood penalty of equation (\ref{eq:small-sample}).